ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 }
 ```

-### TDB_INTERNAL
+#### TDB_INTERNAL

-The internal configuration should be used for targets willing to save all the data in internal flash
+The internal configuration should be used for targets willing to save all the data in internal flash.

 ![TDB_Internal](./Internal.jpg)

-In this configuration, all kvstore C API will be mapped to the TDBStore in the internal flash.
-To use this configuration the storage_type parameter in storage mbed_lib.json should be set to TDB_INTERNAL.
+In this configuration, all KVStore C API will be mapped to the TDBStore in the internal flash.
+To use this configuration, set the `storage_type parameter` in `storage mbed_lib.json` to `TDB_INTERNAL`.

-Below is the TDB_INTERNAL configuration mbed_lib.json
+Below is the `TDB_INTERNAL` configuration in `mbed_lib.json`:

 ```
 {
     "name": "tdb_internal",